Frequently Asked Questions

 A: The largest 2D size that fits comfortably is about 11" x 10".
 And of course anything smaller works just fine.
 3D should be less than 8 inches in depth.

-A: Sure, I can't guarantee when it'll go into the gallery.
-But you can mail them to my other (slightly larger) gallery— Stacy Milrany Artworks.
-1622 Queen Anne Ave North.
-Seattle, WA 98109 / 2nd Floor
+A: Sure, I can't guarantee when it'll go into the gallery but you're welcome to mail to 1531 1st Ave North, unit B, Seattle, WA 98109

 Q: If there's a piece I want, can you mail it to me if I can't come to the gallery?